-These days everyone is hypnotized by light color extractions even though color alone does not determine quality.
-Important quality considerations are actually clarity, cleanliness, aroma, terpene content, and potency.
-It’s very possible to have a high quality concentrate that’s dark in color, or a low quality concentrate that’s light in color, so the deliberation shouldn’t be over what color the concentrate is, but why it’s that color.
-This post is to help those that have concentrates, or may be making concentrates, that are dark for the wrong reasons and provide a reliable process to improve the product quality.
+Today, everyone is hypnotized by light color extractions, even though color alone does not determine quality.
+Clarity, cleanliness, aroma, terpene content, and potency are important quality considerations.
+It’s possible to have a high-quality concentrate that’s dark in color or a low-quality concentrate that’s light in color, so the deliberation shouldn’t be over what color the concentrate is but why it’s that color.
+This post is to help those who have or maybe make dark concentrates for the wrong reasons and provide a reliable process to improve product quality.

 Everyone has had a wash or end product that came out darker, more green, or containing more undesirables than they hoped or intended.
-Questions on how to deal with dark concentrates and extractions come up every day.
-The easy answer is to take more care early in the extraction process so the undesirables are avoided altogether, but sometimes it’s too late to avoid and you just want to clean it up and carbon is the easiest answer.
-It’s important to understand that when an extract is polished it loses desirable components along with the undesirable, inadvertently removing cannabinoids and terpenes.
-Here lies the conundrum, do you accept the extraction as is, or do you polish it and sacrifice some of the desirables?
-To help crafters make that decision this post will explain a simple way to perform the polishing, using activated carbon powder for scrubbing to lighten the color and diatomaceous earth for very fine filtering, provide a side by side comparison of polished and unpolished results from the same extraction, and look at what was lost in the process.
+Questions on dealing with dark concentrates and extractions come up daily.
+The easy answer is to take more care early in the extraction process and avoid picking up undesirables in the first place.
+As we all have experienced, sometimes it’s too late to avoid, and you need to clean up a dirty extract.
+The easiest way for us to do this at home is to scrub the extract with carbon.
+Doing so will lose some desirable components along with the undesirables, inadvertently removing cannabinoids and terpenes, so a decision must be made.
+Do you accept the dirty nature of the current extraction or polish it and sacrifice some of the desirables?
+To help crafters make this decision, this post will explain a simple way to perform the polishing, using activated carbon powder for scrubbing to lighten the color and diatomaceous earth for very fine filtering, provide a side-by-side comparison of polished and unpolished results from the same extraction, and look at what was lost in the process.

 MATERIALS AND WASH

-I used decent quality trim and 190-proof food grade ethanol to make the wash.
-Both the trim and ethanol had been in the freezer for a number of days and were between -2° F to -10° F. To get the green wash I needed I did a 1-hour freezer wash to get some green pickup without going to a full FECO.
+I used decent quality trim and 190-proof food-grade ethanol to make the wash.
+The trim and ethanol had been in the freezer for several days and were between -2° F and -10° F. To get the green wash I needed, I did a 1-hour freezer wash to get some green pickup without going to a full FECO.

 SEPARATING TWO SAMPLES FOR COMPARISON